LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/docker/index.md

 Additional settings can be found at the [GrantID Settings page](../settings.md).

+## Installation

+Pull the latest stable image, get the sample configuration file, the required environment variables and run the container.

+> [!WARNING]
+> Start with **only one container** as in the first startup, the database tables will be created (more containers could create a race condition).
+> Once the initial startup is complete, you may run as many containers as you want.

 ## Exposed ports

 GrantID is composed of three services which the image exposes in a single container, listening on the following ports: